publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch80/m__us_usc_t10_s1561.md

 >         “(5) The number of substantiated sexual assault cases in which the victim is a deployed member of the Armed Forces and the assailant is a foreign national, and the policies, procedures, and processes implemented by the Secretary concerned to monitor the investigative processes and disposition of such cases and any actions taken to eliminate any gaps in investigating and adjudicating such cases.

->         “(6) A description of the implementation of the accessibility plan implemented pursuant to section 596(b) of such Act \[probably means section 596(b) of the National Defense Authorization Act for Fiscal Year 2006, [Pub.
-L. 109–163][/us/pl/109/163], set out below\], including a description of the steps taken during that year to ensure that trained personnel, appropriate supplies, and transportation resources are accessible to deployed units in order to provide an appropriate and timely response in any case of reported sexual assault in a deployed unit, location, or environment.
+>         “(6) A description of the implementation of the accessibility plan implemented pursuant to section 596(b) of the National Defense Authorization Act for Fiscal Year 2006 ([Public Law 109–163][/us/pl/109/163]; [10 U.S.C.
+1561][/us/usc/t10/s1561] note), including a description of the steps taken during that year to ensure that trained personnel, appropriate supplies, and transportation resources are accessible to deployed units in order to provide an appropriate and timely response in any case of reported sexual assault in a deployed unit, location, or environment.

 >         “(7) The number of applications submitted under [section 673 of title 10][/us/usc/t10/s673], United States Code, during the year covered by the report for a permanent change of station or unit transfer for members of the Armed Forces on active duty who are the victim of a sexual assault or related offense, the number of applications denied, and, for each application denied, a description of the reasons why the application was denied.